Promotion (chess): More than two queens

 In master play, it is rare for one or both players to have more than one queen.
-One of the best known games in which each side had two queens is Bobby Fischer vs Tigran Petrosian, 1959 Candidates Tournament, illustrated in the diagram and analyzed extensively in Fischer's My 60 Memorable Games.
+One of the best known games in which each side had two queens is Bobby Fischer vs. Tigran Petrosian, 1959 Candidates Tournament, illustrated in the diagram and analyzed extensively in Fischer's My 60 Memorable Games.
 Four queens existed from move 37 until move 44.

-Very few games have been played with six queens; two examples are Emil Szalanczy–Nguyen Thi Mai (2009) and David Antón Guijarro–Alejandro Franco Alonso (2011).
+Very few games have been played with six queens; two examples are Emil Szalanczy–Nguyen, Thi Mai (2009) and David Antón Guijarro–Alejandro Franco Alonso (2011).
 In the first game, each side had three queens from move 58 to move 65.
 The game ended in a draw with a single queen on each side.
 In the second game, both sides also had three queens; Black ultimately resigned with each side having one queen.

 Linares incident

 An unusual incident occurred in a 1993 game between Anatoly Karpov and Garry Kasparov.
 When the game reached the diagrammed position, Karpov was in serious time trouble, having one minute to make 16 moves in order to reach overtime.
 Kasparov captured the rook on d1 with the pawn on c2 and said, "Queen!", indicating promotion to a queen.
 However, no queen was immediately available; it took some time for the arbiter to find a black queen.
-Kasparov later said that, if he had been more attentive, he would have promoted to a rook, which was available.
+Kasparov later said that, if he had been more attentive, he would have promoted to a rook, using the black rook that had been taken on move 23.

 Kasparov's clock was running while the arbiter was getting a queen, so he started Karpov's clock.
 Karpov immediately played 25.Qxe4, and Kasparov told him that he was in check, to which Karpov replied, "From what?
 It might be a bishop on d1."
 At this point, the clocks were stopped.
 The arbiter eventually found a black queen, and the game was backed up to the position after 24...cxd1=Q+.
 Kasparov's move was ruled to be illegal, as he had started his opponent's clock without placing the promoted piece on the square of promotion; as a result, Karpov was given two extra minutes on his clock.
 Regardless, Kasparov soon won the game.
 Kasparov later disputed that his move had been illegal.